 Both SOC 1 and SOC 2 audits and reports can be performed in a couple of different ways.
 These different assessment methods are labeled as Type 1 and Type 2.

-SOC 2 and Other Regulatory Audits
+SOC 2 WITH Other Regulatory Audits

 SOC 2 audits may also be combined with evaluations against other regulatory frameworks.
 For example, if the services that an organization provides involve touching protected health information (PHI), they may be asked to undergo a SOC 2 + HIPAA audit.
 Organizations processing financial information for their customers may require a SOC 2 + PCI audit.
 Or an organization may be asked to demonstrate their compliance with a range of regulations by demonstrating compliance with the HITRUST CSF via a SOC 2 + HITRUST audit.